SiverDX/SWFCopyValues/README.md

 The other thing that is required, is knowing which .swf files get replaced by a mod (that is not just there to fix resolution problems)

+For that you should take a look in your Mod Manager and see which .swf files get replaced by mods like Horizon or FallUI and so on - copy all of these in a new folder which you will use later on as the directory for the files that need to be changed

 ## Reason why we can't just use old mods that fix the resolution
-Other mods (like Horizon, BetterConsole, ...) add additional functionalities in these mods (like tags / icons)
+Other mods (like Horizon, BetterConsole, ...) add additional functionalities in these files (like tags / icons)

 Unless the 21:9 resolution mod is very recently built (and has compatibility with these mods) it will remove these new functionalities